cris-rz/littlepromisepress-web/littlepromisepress/content/books/_index.en.md

 ---
 title: "Science experiment books for kids | Little Promise Press"
+section_tagline: "Our catalog"
+section_subtitle: "Explore Little Promise Press children’s science books, with 30 easy and safe STEM experiments for home and classroom."
 description: "Explore Little Promise Press children’s science books, with 30 easy and safe STEM experiments for home and classroom."
 ---